 In the 1870s, Cape Florida Lighthouse was considered inadequate because of its distance from the reef line.
 When Arratoon Apcar ran aground, it did so just a few hundred yards from where workers were busy building the Fowey Rocks Lighthouse.

-The newest addition to the Maritime Heritage Trail is also a departure from the shipwreck theme.
-Built in 1878, the Fowey Rocks Lighthouse has witnessed decades of storms and wrecks, and is known as the "Eye of Miami."
+Fowey Rocks Lighthouse - Built 1878 - the newest addition to the Maritime Heritage Trail is also a departure from the shipwreck theme.
+The lighthouse witnessed decades of storms and wrecks, and is known as the "Eye of Miami."

 Erl King reflects the early period of transition from wooden sailing vessels to steel steamships.

-Alicia was laden with silks, silverware, and other fine household items when it ran aground on Long Reef.
-The ensuing, often violent battles among the 70 different groups of wreckers led to a permanent rewriting of U.S. salvage laws.
+Alicia was laden with silks, silverware, and other fine household items when it ran aground.
+The ensuing battles among the 70 different groups of wreckers led to a permanent rewriting of U.S. salvage laws.

 At the time of its grounding, Lugano had been the largest vessel ever to wreck in the Florida Keys.